hodefoting/gedl/README.md

 And serves as an additional application and use case for verifying and improving GEGLs behavior for gcut as well as other GEGL using applications.

+*note*: development has moved within the [GEGL git repo](https://git.gnome.org/browse/gegl/tree/gcut).
+This repo will continue getting copies of updates to gcut in gegl as well as updated to the README

 ### Features

  - single-track editing, with cross fades